niluferokay/ipfs-node-app/README.md

 # ipfs-node-app
 A simple IPFS web app with Node.js to upload a document to IPFS and view it on the browser.
+Add files from the files folder.

 # Installation
 1.Download the app